thisisyomans/robotirade/README.md

 it makes it easier for Windows)

-NOTE: This is mentioned again later, but the downloads will be zip files, as those are the only files that contained the propely packaged applications.
+NOTE: This is mentioned again later, but the downloads will be zip files, as those are the only files that contain the propely packaged applications.

 NOTE: The game **may not** run smoothly the first time around, because PyInstaller is nobody's best friend.